lpodl/Webcrawler/README.md

 [better way](https://stackoverflow.com/a/8493975/7395578) to do this.
 The same argument holds for ```href="/../subpage"```.
 If you don't want to change these old references and don't want the test to fail because of them, add your exceptions to ```SkipStart```, ```SkipAnywhere``` or ```SkipEnd``` in the validateLink function.
 This currently includes file endings as well, because loading the body of a PDF ressource is not going to work.
 You may add a specific `visitFileURL`function that only checks for the HTTP Code and continues to crawl afterwards.

+## License

+This Code is based on a [post](http://www.netinstructions.com/how-to-make-a-simple-web-Crawler-in-javascript-and-node-js/) from a user called Stephen.
+It is published under [ISC License](license.txt).